thanhtrango/portfolio/README.md

 ## Scholarships
 - **Australian Awards**: Covered stipend and tuition fees for English preparation and Master courses at the University of Sydney (2010 - 2012).
-- **Fulbright Economics Teaching Program**: Covered stipend and tuition fees for Postgraduate course (2007 - 2008).
+- **Fulbright Economics Teaching Program**: Covered stipend and tuition fee for Postgraduate course (2007 - 2008).